kynomatix/Gemlaunch_fun/replit.md

 # System Architecture

 ## Frontend Architecture
-The application uses a traditional server-side rendered approach with Flask templating.
+The application uses a traditional server-side rendered approach with Express templating.
 The frontend is built with:
-- **HTML Templates**: Jinja2 templating engine for dynamic content rendering
+- **HTML Templates**: EJS templating engine configured to use .html files for dynamic content rendering
 - **CSS Framework**: Custom CSS with modern design patterns including CSS Grid, Flexbox, and CSS animations
 - **JavaScript**: Vanilla JavaScript for interactive features and animations
 - **Particle System**: Custom particle effects using particles.js for visual enhancement